SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 2. The St. Raphael the Archangel Parish Church, Calaca

-Film producer Augusto Bernarte sponsored the roof replacement in 1972, while this impressive restoration work on the facade was sponsored by Sem-Calaca Power Corporation and DMCI, Inc., through its chairman Victor Consunji.
-The construction, carried out in 2010, was supervised by architect Susan Castillo.
+Film producer Augusto Bernarte sponsored the roof replacement in 1972.
+Sem-Calaca Power Corporation and DMCI, Inc., through its chairman Victor Consunji, sponsored the facade’s impressive restoration, carried out in 2010 and supervised by architect Susan Castillo.

 St. Raphael is deemed the patron of the sick, especially of the blind or those afflicted with eye illnesses, and of healers, doctors, lovers and travelers.